 Diagnosis is based on clinical findings and can be made in a patient presenting one of the following signs: two or more histologically confirmed PJ polyps, any number of PJ polyps and a family history of PJS, characteristic mucocutaneous pigmentation and a family history, or any number of PJ polyps associated with characteristic mucocutaneous pigmentation.
 Molecular genetic testing of the STK11 gene confirms the diagnosis and is available clinically.

-Differential diagnoses include juvenile polyposis syndrome, mixed hereditary polyposis syndrome, the PTEN hamartoma tumor syndromes, and Carney complex (see these terms).
+Differential diagnoses include juvenile polyposis syndrome, hereditary mixed polyposis syndrome, the PTEN hamartoma tumor syndromes, and Carney complex (see these terms).

 Prenatal diagnosis for increased risk pregnancies is available provided that the disease-causing mutation has been identified in the family.